frequently asked questions

 Who are the staff?

 The staff at one point were campers just like your children.
-Our staff are all giving training prior to camps starting.
-All of our staff have a Criminal Record check, our staff are trained in-house and we always have a certified staff member at our challenge course.
-For any Swimming activities we have a life-guard on site.
+Our staff is all giving training prior to camps starting.
+All of our staff have a Criminal Record check, our staff is trained in-house and we always have a certified staff member at our challenge course.
+For any Swimming activities we have a lifeguard on site.

 Is my child safe?

 Your child’s safety is our number 1 priority.
-Our staff are trained to run each and every activity that is present at the camp site.
+Our staff is trained to run each and every activity that is present at the campsite.
 We start each day with an ardas for chardhikala of our campers, Guru ji always keeps us all protected.
-We end each day with Sohila and Ardas and we believe that guru ji keeps us safe and protected at all times while at camp.
+We end each day with Sohila and Ardas and we believe that Guru Ji keeps us safe and protected at all times while at camp.

 Zero- no money.
 All food and activities are covered in your camper fee.